Saquib764/dna-router/README.md

 	```
 	By default, `dna-view` converts `element` name into camel case and imports file named so in base directory.
 This file must contain `home-template` element.
 Example, above imports `\homeTemplate.html`.

+	All params is available in `home-template` polymer properties `params`.

 	To import file from different directory:
 	```html
 	<dna-view